B-gooroom/javascript/colour_board.md

 - when?
 2021.
 05. 24 ~

-- what? colour_board
+- what? colour_board has copied skills

 - how?

 1. mark down tap
 2. colours tap<br>rgb/ colour code/ colour name >> colour chip<u>(like pantone)<u>
-2. copy the colour code when onclick the chip
+3. copy the colour code when onclick the colour chip
-3. add) typography tap
+4. add) typography tap